UoW-ATM/joas_air_rail_network_analysis/README.md

   - flight emissions per route: estimated based on model from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
 Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.
 - Other (collected/computed by authors):
   - airport static information (coordinates).
-  - manually modified airport codes: list of airport codes swapped as erroneous departure or arrival.
+  - manually modified airport codes: list of airport codes swapped as erroneous departure or arrival sourced from OpenSky.
   - rotations with further corrections.
   - min and max number seats for aircraft type.